Bluetongue disease: Evolution

 The viral genome is replicated via structural protein VP1, an RNA-dependent RNA polymerase.
 The lack of proof-reading abilities results in high levels of transcription errors, resulting in single nucleotide mutations.
 Despite this, the BTV genome is quite stable, exhibiting a low rate of variants arising in populations.
-Evidence suggests this is due to purifying selection across the genome as the virus is transmitted alternately through its insect and animal hosts.
+Evidence suggests this is due to purifying selection across the genome, as the virus is transmitted alternately through its insect and animal hosts.
 However, individual gene segments undergo different selective pressures and some, particularly segments 4 and 5, are subject to positive selection.

-Genetic diversification of BTV occurs primarily through reassortment of the gene segments during co-infection of the host cell.
+The BTV genome exhibits rapid evolution through genetic drift, reassortment of genome segments (genetic shift), and intragenic recombination.
+This evolutionary process, in conjunction with the random fixation of quasispecies variants during transmission between susceptible animals and vectors, is postulated to be the primary driver of the genetic diversity observed in BTV field strains.
 Reassortment can lead to a rapid shift in phenotypes independent of the slow rate of mutation.
 During this process, gene segments are not randomly reassorted.
 Rather, there appears to be a mechanism for selecting for or against certain segments from the parental serotypes present.
 However, this selective mechanism is still poorly understood.

+To date, BTV serotypes 25 and above have been identified as the causative agents of infection in small ruminants.
+The infection is subclinical, which likely explains why these serotypes, which are less or nonvirulent, have not been identified earlier through laboratory diagnostic studies.
+BTV serotypes 25 and higher notably are transmitted without midges, indicating that direct contact between sheep or goats may be a potential mode of transfer.